techguy940/ImaginEx/README.md

 ## How to host yourself
 1. Install the requirements by typing `pip install -r requirements.txt` inside `API` folder.
+2. Run `api.py`
-2. Wait for the API to grab the data and start.
+3. Wait for the API to grab the data and start.
-3. Open `index.html`!
+4. Open `index.html`!
-4. For further hosting you can buy a domain and host the website on a VPS with the help of Nginx.
+5. For further hosting you can buy a domain and host the website on a VPS with the help of Nginx.